heroiclabs/nakama-js/README.md

 ## Contribute

 The development roadmap is managed as GitHub issues and pull requests are welcome.
-If you're interested to enhance the code please open an issue to discuss the changes or drop in and discuss it in the [community forum](https://forum.heroiclabs.com).
+If you're interested in enhancing the code please open an issue to discuss the changes or drop in and discuss it in the [community forum](https://forum.heroiclabs.com).

 ### Source Builds

 Ensure you are using Node v12.18.1

 The codebase is multi-package monorepo written in TypeScript and can be built with [esbuild](https://github.com/evanw/esbuild).
 All dependencies are managed with Yarn.

+To build from source, install dependencies and build the `nakama-js` and `nakama-js-protobuf` subrepositories:

 ```shell
 yarn workspace @heroiclabs/nakama-js install && yarn workspace @heroiclabs/nakama-js build